zgfh/harbor/docs/configure_https.md

        └── ca.crt               <-- Certificate authority that signed the registry certificate
 ```

-Notice that you may need to trust the certificate at OS level.
+Notice that you may need to trust the certificate at the OS level.
 Please refer to the [Troubleshooting](#Troubleshooting) section below.

 **3) Configure Harbor**